eco-mathew/blockoli_v1/blockoli_v1/README.md

-# Ardublockly
+# blockoli
-Ardublockly is a visual programming editor for Arduino.
+blockoli is a visual programming editor for Arduino.
 It is based on Google's [Blockly][1], which has been forked to generate [Arduino][15] code.

 The `ArdublocklyServer` Python package initialises a local server to be able to compile and load the Arduino code using the [Arduino IDE][2].